apache/pulsar-site/versioned_docs/version-3.0.x/concepts-messaging.md

 :::tip

-All message retention and expiry are managed at the [namespace](#namespaces) level or at topic level from Pulsar `2.7.0` activating `topicLevelPoliciesEnabled=true` at broker.conf.
-Since `2.11` that default value is `true`.
-For a how-to, see the [Message retention and expiry](cookbooks-retention-expiry.md) cookbook.
+Since Pulsar 2.7.0, all message retention and expiry can be managed at the [namespace](#namespaces) level or at the topic level.
+For example, you can set `topicLevelPoliciesEnabled=true` at `broker.conf`.

+Since Pulsaer 2.11.0, the default value of  `topicLevelPoliciesEnabled` is `true`.

+For how to set policies for message retention and expiry, see [message retention and expiry](cookbooks-retention-expiry.md).

 :::